NEKR1D/PC-OPTIMIZATION/README.md

 > [!NOTE]
 > - Example table shows a configuartion where HyperThreading is disabled, that sets high priority and seperates intterupts individually on usable threads for all MSI enabled devices.
 > - Do not use any threads on Core 0.
-Typically the default interrupt thread(s) for entire system IRQ/MSI etc. Bottleneck in many cases where defaults result in significant usage by OS, applications and games.
+Typically the default interrupt thread(s) for entire system IRQ/MSI etc. Bottleneck in many cases where OS, applications and games defaults to significant usage of this core/thread(s).

 ***
 <p align="center"> Plundered with ❤️ by NEKR1D </p>